Bombing by German Zeppelins, air ships and planes in WW1

 Zeppelin attacks during 1916 (3rd September and 1-2nd October) were shot down with no major damage done within Enfield.
 (Tottenham and Edmonton Weekly Herald microfilm September & October 1916)

 Information courtesy of

 Enfield Local Studies Centre & Archive

-On October the 1st 1916, when I was ten, a German air ship did manage to reach near us in Edmonton.
+On October the 1st 1916, when I was ten, a German airship - lighter than a zeppelin - did manage to reach near us in Edmonton.
 It was brought down in flames at nearby Cuffley and made headline news because it came so close to the centre of London and because it killed the most renowned of the German airship commanders, Heinrich Mathy.